 After evaluating your color (emerald), the naval (off), checking for bruises, and confirming the skin does in fact yield to firm yet gentle pressure, you should have a good fruit that's ripe and ready to eat.
 Skip the below step and proceed directly to our guacamole guide below.

 To start, wrap the whole avocado in tinfoil.
-Next, set the fruit on on a baking sheet and preheat your oven to 200° F. Once the oven is ready, place the wrapped avocado in the oven for 10 minutes.
+Next, set the fruit on a baking sheet and preheat your oven to 200 degrees F. Once the oven is ready, place the wrapped avocado in the oven for 10 minutes.
 Ten minutes is a ballpark figure; you're waiting for the avocado to become soft.
 Depending on how ripe it is, it may take up to an hour to soften.
-Once soft, simply remove from the oven, and place it in the fridge to cool.
+Once soft, simply remove from the oven and place it in the fridge to cool.
 Voilá: ripe fruit on the fly.
-But seriously, we just taught you how to pick 'em.
-See above if you have been reduced to this.

 Now that we have your undivided attention, you're probably craving the perfect guacamole.
-Fair guess?
-While one's personal guacamole preferences may fall on a wide spectrum from savory lime to spicy jalapeño embellishments, this quintessential recipe is a great all-rounder.
+While one's personal guacamole preferences may fall on a wide spectrum from savory lime to spicy jalapeño embellishments, this quintessential recipe on This Mess Is Ours is a great all-rounder.
 Tee it up.

 There's nothing like a well-traveled cookbook to whisk you away on a flavorful vacation without leaving the comfort of your own kitchen.
 This pretty tome is a conversation piece worth leaving on the countertop to add a splash of festive color at your next gathering.